 (g) Publications

-(h) Student prize
+(h) Student and other prizes

 (i) Board Nominations

+(j) Congress travel awards

-11.9.1 A resolution made by a committee in writing (including facsimile transcript or electronic mail) signed by a quorum of members shall be as valid and effectual as if it had been passed at a meeting of the Board duly convened and held.
+11.9.12 A resolution made by a committee in writing (including facsimile transcript or electronic mail) signed by a quorum of members shall be as valid and effectual as if it had been passed at a meeting of the Board duly convened and held.
 Any such resolution may consist of several documents in like form, each signed by one or more Board members.